bioinfoUQAM/datasets-for-ML/README.md

 ### Additionnal datasets
 You can use this code to create a ML classifier on other existing datasets.
 Some examples include:
+1. The Flowers-17 dataset, an open-source dataset containing 17 categories of flowers with 80 images for each class which you can find [here](http://www.robots.ox.ac.uk/~vgg/data/flowers/17/).

 ## Contact